eclipse/buildship/docs/stories/General.md

 ### Requested Change

-The plugins of the Buildship update site need to be compressed with pack200.
+The plugins of the Buildship update site need to be compressed with pack200, and p2.index files should be added.
 We can do this as part of the automated Gradle build.

 ### Motivation